-1. First, check if you qualify—it is not just if you are unemployed, so please check the free school meal application form via the link at the bottom of this page for details.
+1. First, check if you qualify—it is not just if you are unemployed, so please check the free school meal application via the following link: https://www.stoke.gov.uk/freeschoolmeals

-3. If you want your child to have a free, healthy meal at lunchtime that’s great—they will get the free meal (saving you around £450 a year for each eligible child) and the school gets additional funding too.
+3. If you want your child to have a free, healthy meal at lunchtime that’s great—they will get the free meal (saving you over £500 a year for each eligible child) and the school gets additional funding too.